 There’s no getting around the fact that electric UTVs cost more than traditional gas models.

-Expect to pay upwards of $3,000+ more for an electric model over a traditional gas model.
+Expect to pay upwards of $3,000+ more for an electric model vs a gas model.

 Price Comparison Of Similar Gas / Electric UTVs